datamade/macoupin-directory/README.md

 ## Data

-The data for this tool resides in a Google spreadsheet and its corresponding Carto table.
+The data for this website resides in a [Google spreadsheet](https://docs.google.com/spreadsheets/d/1cRc7u87G_NueOLANU9yA9-TErRti8Jgf2Xumv8S0L14/edit#gid=693324662) and is synced every hour to CARTO, which powers the map.

+For geocoding addresses, we use [Google Sheets Geocoder](https://github.com/jackdougherty/google-sheets-geocoder) - specifically, [geocoder-census-google.gs](https://raw.githubusercontent.com/JackDougherty/google-sheets-geocoder/master/geocoder-census-google.gs) - a library that converts addresses into lat-long coordinates.

 ## Team